paperclip-ui/legacy-paperclip/README.md

 # Roadmap

-Here's a peak at what's planned for Paperclip:
+Here's a peek at what's planned for Paperclip:

 - Multiple compiler targets so that you can re-use your Paperclip UIs in different languages & frameworks
 - Extension for Atom, Sublime, and other editors